 Boards for All was developed for boards of directors, committees, councils, and members of the public who are interested in joining a governing board or advisory committee.
-It is about how to become an effective participant in a governance capacity.
+It is about the importance of community inclusion and how anyone may learn more about becoming an effective leader.